 Thank you for visiting the Jefferson Fire & EMS Department webpage.
-We service a coverage area of 45 square miles that include the city of Jefferson, WI and the surrounding townships of Farmington, Hebron, Jefferson, and Oakland.
-In 2021 we ran 215 fire calls and over 1,300 ambulance calls.
+We service a coverage area of 45 square miles that includes the city of Jefferson, WI, and the surrounding townships of Farmington, Hebron, Jefferson, and Oakland.
+In 2022 we've had over 220 fire calls and over 1,400 ambulance calls through mid-December.

 - 3 Engines